Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Models and bounds

 showing that the asymptotic decoupling error is given by $1/2$.
 Based on the spin-boson Hamiltonian \eqref{eq:spinbosonH} it was shown in \cite{DecouplingSpinBRand} that under random dynamical decoupling the spectral density gets renormalized by a factor that ensures for $\Delta t\to 0$ the suppression of decoherence.

-Noting that the same analytic expression of the renormalized spectral density as in \cite{DecouplingSpinBRand} is obtained using the set $V$ we evaluated in Fig. \ref{fig:spinbosonlowtemp} the averaged decoupling error for extrinsic and intrinsic decoherence as a function of $\Delta t$ for the total time $t=50\omega_{c}^{-1}$.
+Because the decoupling operations $V$ give the same spectral density as in \cite{DecouplingSpinBRand} we can easily evaluate the averaged decoupling error for extrinsic and intrinsic decoherence ( Fig. \ref{fig:spinbosonlowtemp} ).
 We chose an ohmic spectral density with a sharp cut off $I(\omega)=1/4\kappa\omega\theta(\omega-\omega_{c})$ with $\kappa=0.25$ a measure of the coupling strength to the environment and $\omega_{c}=100$ the cut off frequency.
 We calculated the averaged decoupling error in the low temperature limit $\omega_{c}/T=10^{2}$.

 Note that for $\Delta t \gtrsim 0.5\,\omega_{c}^{-1}$ decoherence gets accelerated as reported in \cite{DecouplingSpinBRand} in the extrinsic case since the decoupling error is higher than the decoupling error that is obtained for the dynamics generated by $\mathcal{L}_{PD}$.